cloud-barista/cloud-barista/README.md

 The Multi-Cloud Service Platform.

-Cloud-Barista consists of multiple frameworks (sub-systems) to accommodate microservice architecture (MSA).
+Cloud-Barista consists of multiple frameworks (sub-systems) to accommodate microservice architecture.

 Main frameworks are as follow,

 1. CB-Spider (connects all clouds in a single interface)
 1. CB-Tumblebug (manages multi-cloud resource and provides multi-cloud infra services)
-1. CB-Tumblebug/cb-milkyway (CB-Tumblebug benchmark agent)
+1. CB-Ladybug (manages multi-cloud applications)
-1. CB-Dragonfly (monitors multi-cloud service)
+1. CB-Dragonfly (monitors multi-cloud services)
 1. CB-Waterstrider/cb-webtool (provides a GUI to Cloud-Barista users)
 1. CB-Bridge/cb-operator (operation tool for Cloud-Barista system runtime)
 1. CB-Bridge/cb-store (provides an unified DB interface for meta info of Cloud-Barista)